glasgowneuro/attys-scope/unreal/README.md

 ## Installation

+ * Create an AttysActor C++ class within the UNREAL editor
+ * Replace the template AttysActor.cpp and AttysActor.h with the files provided here
- * Copy the cpp and header file in the source directory of your project.
+ * Replace the "SCROLLER" in "SCROLLER_API" with the name of your project in AttysActor.h
+ * Add "Sockets", "Networking" to the "Build CS" file
  * Create a blueprint from it
  * You should see an Attys outlet